 In terms of self-sufficiency, growing your own garlic means more than not having to go to the store to buy it.
 Growing your own garlic also means that you can grow and develop your own seed garlic crop (because garlic is grown from the same cloves that we eat).
 This means that you can grow your own self-sustaining seed garlic crop for both eating and planting.

 Selecting and growing your own garlic year after year also means that you will, over time, develop a crop that is well-suited to your climate, soil, and garden and one that can be more resistant to stresses and can result in bigger, better bulbs and harvests.

-Growing your own garlic also means huge money savings.
-Good, fresh garlic can often be expensive.
+Growing your own garlic means huge money savings, too.
+Good, fresh garlic can be expensive.
 Good-quality seed garlic is also very expensive (especially if you prefer organically grown).
 By establishing a self-sustaining food and seed garlic crop, you can have all the garlic you’ll ever need at no cost.
 What’s more, there is no difference in growing garlic for seed and replanting or for food use.
 It’s only a matter of how much you plant and how you use what you harvest.

 You also have much more flexibility in flavor and variety when you grow your own garlic.
 If you are buying your garlic, you are limited to whatever kind of garlic is sold at your local store or market.
 When you grow your own, you can order from one or many suppliers and choose from different varieties.
 This lets you select for features like clove size, taste, and strength, ease of peeling, or ability to store well for long periods of time—whatever is most important to you.